 A: Although investigational drug studies are currently underway worldwide, at present there are no antiviral medications to treat or prevent COVID-19.
 Treatments that are currently used for patients who are diagnosed with COVID-19 are to help address symptoms such as fever or secondary bacterial pneumonia.

-LVHN offers patients who are severly ill with COVID-19 the opportunity to participate in investigational therapies and treatment, including convalescent plasma blood transfusion, the selinexor clinical trial and the remdesivir clinical trial.
+LVHN offers patients who are severely ill with COVID-19 the opportunity to participate in investigational therapies and treatment, including convalescent plasma blood transfusion, the selinexor clinical trial and the remdesivir clinical trial.

 The best way to stay healthy is to prevent exposure to the virus by staying home.

 If you have other questions concerning COVID-19 or about LVHN services, please call 888-402-LVHN (5846).